substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 ### 4. Breed Kitties

 The logic behind breeding two Kitties is to multiply each corresponding DNA segment from two Kitties, which will produce a new DNA sequence.
 Then, that DNA is used when minting a new Kitty.
+This helper function is already provided for you in the template file for this section.

 Paste in the following to complete the `breed_kitty` function, replacing line ACTION #10: